garomonegro/html-css-jonas/README.md

 - Element Selector: the element name
 - ID Selector: `#` as prefix of the ID name
 - Class Selector: `.` as prefix of the class name
-- Pseudo Class: automatic/inferred class, e.g. `element:pseudo-class`
+- Pseudo Class: automatic/inferred class, selector `:`, e.g. `element:pseudo-class`
+- Pseudo Element: selector `::`, e.g. `h1::first-letter`
+- Adjacent Sibling Selector: `+`, e.g. `h3 + p::first-line` which means that the declaration block will apply to the first line of the paragraphs that come right after a heading 3.
-- Conflicting Selector Declarations or Selector Declaration Priority: If multiple ID/Class/Pseudo-Class/Element selectors with conflicting Declarations, the last one applies.
+- Specificity (Conflicting Selector Declarations or Selector Declaration Priority): If multiple ID/Class/Pseudo-Class/Element selectors with conflicting Declarations, the last one applies.
   - Declarations marked `!important` have the highest priority, its used as a last resort to resolve conflicts (bad practice)
   - Then Inline Style (bad practice)
   - then ID.
 If multiple selectors with conflicting Declarations, the last one applies